FTBTeam/docs/docs/mods/suite/Quests/Developer/Styling/index.md

 toc_max_heading_level: 4
 ---

 Firstly: Themes are just a `.txt` file that tells quests how to look.
 Most components will use this for their styling.
 If they don't.
-Let us know!
+Please let us know!
 Not many people use this system

-Secondly: Themes are handled by placing a `ftbquests/ftb_quests_theme.txt` file in your resource pack (kubejs works here)
+Secondly: Themes are handled by placing a `ftbquests/ftb_quests_theme.txt` file in your resource pack (KubeJS works here)

 ## The fun stuff

 ### Properties

 #### Colour
-- `color`: A colour property is a RGBA colour code but it supports a bunch of things so here goes
+- `color`: A colour property is an RGBA colour code, but it supports a bunch of things, so here goes
     - "#00A8FF" (Hex codes are supported)
-    - "#FF00A8FF" (Alpha supported (First 2) hex codes are supported
+    - "#FF00A8FF" (Alpha supported (First 2) hex codes are supported)
     - Then the following presets are supported: `transparent`, `black`, `dark_gray`, `gray`, `white`, `red`, `green`, `blue`, `light_red`, `light_green`, `light_blue`
 #### Icon
 - `icon`: Another fun one, this can be handled using the following: